microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-web-app-tomcat-using-jenkins.md

     AZURE_CRED_ID=[your credential id of service principal]
     RES_GROUP=[your resource group of the web app] WEB_APP=[the name of the web app]
+    DOCUMENTDB_URI=[the URI of the DocumentDB]
+    DOCUMENTDB_KEY=[the key of the DocumentDB]
+    DOCUMENTDB_DBNAME=[the name of the DocumentDB]
     ```

+    > You can save your DocumentDB settings in your Web App Application settings if you would like to manage your application settings independently.

+1. This application's default package type is jar.
+So you have to make some changes to enable it create a deployable war file.
+Please refer to Spring Boot doc [here](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#howto-create-a-deployable-war-file).

 1. Choose "Pipeline script from SCM" in "Pipeline" -> "Definition".